Planning ahead

 Do I need a lawyer for end-of-life planning in Florida?

-You are not legally required to hire an attorney for a living will or health care surrogate designation - these can be done with the right forms and witnesses.
-However, wills, trusts, durable powers of attorney, and Lady Bird deeds have technical requirements that, if done wrong, can invalidate the document.
-For anything involving real property or significant assets, an attorney is a sound investment.
+You are not legally required to hire an attorney for a living will or health care surrogate designation.
+For wills, trusts, durable powers of attorney, Lady Bird deeds, real property, or significant assets, use a Florida attorney.

 How often should I update my plan?